Scream (franchise)

-About
+Overview

-The first four films follow Sidney Prescott and her struggle against a succession of murderers who adopt the guise of Ghostface to stalk and kill their victims, the killers often being motivated by revenge, jealousy, and seeking notoriety.
+The first four films follow Sidney Prescott and her struggle against a succession of murderers who adopt the guise of Ghostface to stalk and kill their victims, the killers often motivated by revenge, jealousy, and seeking notoriety.
 Sidney receives support from town policeman Dewey Riley, tabloid reporter Gale Weathers, and film-geeks Randy Meeks and Kirby Reed, along with various other friends, romantic partners, and acquaintances that change as the series progresses.
-From the fifth film onwards, the focus shifts to Billy Loomis's daughter, Samantha Carpenter, and her sister, Tara, who are targeted due to their connection to the original killers.
-Together with their friends and some of the original survivors (including Sidney, Gale, Dewey, and Kirby), they must contend with new Ghostface killers with motives that may sometimes be connected to the in-universe Stab movies.
+The fifth and sixth films follow Samantha Carpenter and her sister, Tara, who are targeted due to their connection to the original killers.
+Together with their friends Mindy and Chad Meeks-Martin (niece and nephew of Randy Meeks) and some of the original survivors (including Sidney, Gale, Dewey, and Kirby), they must contend with new Ghostface killers.

 The first film, Scream, was released on December 20, 1996, and became the highest-grossing slasher film in the world until the release of Halloween (2018).
-The second entry, Scream 2, was released on December 12, 1997, which was less than a year after the first film.
+The second entry, Scream 2, was released less than a year later on December 12, 1997.
 The third installment, Scream 3, was released on February 4, 2000, and was originally the concluding chapter of the series.
 Eleven years later, the franchise was revived with a fourth installment, Scream 4, which was released on April 15, 2011.
-An anthology television series Scream, which followed new characters and settings, aired for three seasons from 2015 to 2016 on MTV and on VH1 in 2019.
-A fifth installment in the film series was released on January 14, 2022.
-It entered development in 2019 with filmmakers Bettinelli-Olpin and Gillett signed on to direct, Busick and Vanderbilt writing the screenplay, and original creator Williamson returning as an executive producer, marking the first installment in the film series to not be directed by Wes Craven, who died in 2015.
-In February 2022, it was confirmed that a sixth installment, Scream VI, was in development.
-It was released on March 10, 2023.
+An anthology television series Scream, which followed new characters and settings and is not canon to the films, aired for three seasons from 2015 to 2016 on MTV and on VH1 in 2019.
+A fifth installment in the film series was released on January 14, 2022, directed by Bettinelli-Olpin and Gillett.
+Busick and Vanderbilt wrote the screenplay, and original creator Williamson returned as an executive producer.
+It is the first installment in the film series to not be directed by Wes Craven, who died in 2015.
+A sixth installment, Scream VI, was released on March 10, 2023, developed by the same directors and screenwriters as the fifth film.